-There are more than 4,200 U.S. colleges and universities serving traditional college age students and adult students.
+There are more than 4,200 U.S. colleges and universities serving traditional collegre age students and adult students.
 Any reference to universities herein also includes colleges.
 Competition is highly fragmented and varies by geography, program offerings, delivery method, ownership, quality level, and selectivity of admissions.
 No one institution has a significant share of the total postsecondary market.
-While we compete in a sense with traditional "brick and mortar" universities, our primary competitors are with online universities.
+While we compete in a sense with traditional "brick and mortar" universities.
+However, our primary competitors are with online universities particularly as they expand their online courses.
+As part of this trend, effective January 1, 2014, University of Florida will offer a fully online four-year undergraduate degree.
 Our online university competitors that are publicly traded include: Apollo Group, Inc. (Nasdaq: APOL), American Public Education, Inc. (Nasdaq: APEI), DeVry Inc. (NYSE: DV), Grand Canyon Education, Inc. (Nasdaq: LOPE), ITT Educational Services, Inc. (NYSE: ESI), Capella Education Company (Nasdaq: CPLA), Career Education Corporation (Nasdaq: CECO) and Bridgepoint Education, Inc. (NYSE: BPI).
 American Public Education, Inc. and Capella Education Company are wholly online while the others are not.
-Based upon public information, Apollo Group, which includes University of Phoenix, is the market leader with University of Phoenix having degree enrollments exceeding 356,900 students (based upon APOL's Form 10-K filed on October 22, 2012).
-As of April 30, 2013, Aspen had 2,826 students enrolled.
+Based upon public information, Apollo Group, which includes University of Phoenix, is the market leader with University of Phoenix having degree enrollments exceeding 346,000 students (based upon APOL's Form 10-Q filed on June 25, 2013).
+As of September 30, 2013, Aspen had 3,194 students enrolled.
 These competitors have substantially more financial and other resources.